yaszuma/yaszuma.github.io/README.md

-# kent-and-alexis
-Webpage for Kent and Alexis's Relationship
+Webpage for all of Yaszuma's Shops

 CONTENTS OF THIS FILE
 ---------------------